hefecaso/hefecaso/README.md

 I'm a engineer electronic student and passionate about robotics.

-I am learning to speak in English, my mother tongue is Latin Spanish.
+I am learning to speak in English, my native language is Latin Spanish.

 Currently I have the position as president of the chapter of "Robotics and Automation Society" of the IEEE student branch at the University of San Carlos de Guatemala.